cvvergara/vrprouting/doc/general/concepts.rst

    - - ``s_tw_open``
      - |ANY-INTEGER|
      - 0
-     - The time, relative to 0, when the start location opens.
+     - The time, relative to 0, when the starting location opens.
    - - ``s_tw_close``
      - |ANY-INTEGER|
      - |MAX-BIGINT|
-     - The time, relative to 0, when the start location closes.
+     - The time, relative to 0, when the starting location closes.

        - :math:`s\_tw\_open < s\_tw\_close <= 9223372036854775807`
    - - ``s_service``